 Once done, apply some lotion to smoothen the skin.
 At this point, you should apply some good beard oil to help the beard appear fuller and thicker.

-Whether you are considering growing a long beard or you need to incorporate some style into your current beard, the following 24 long and full beard styles will give you plenty of options to choose from.
+Whether you are considering growing long facial hair or you need to incorporate some style into your current beard, the following 24 long and full beard styles will give you plenty of options to choose from.

 1. The Boss

 If you want to be the boss you have to look like a boss.
 This beard style starts with the faded sideburns that are trimmed on the outer edge.

 Include a deep side part and the beard will instantly add the look of simplicity while still commanded attention and respect at the same time.

 This beard style is perfect for the guy who wants his beard to start high up by the sideburns.
 Trim the mustache and allow the beard itself to flow long so it can be shaped at the bottom with a square cut.
 The end result is manicured and neat.